pinussilvestrus/modeler-ui-components/README.md

 ## Usage

-To integrate the basic styles, colors and font definitions, integrate the style sheet to your web application.
+Integrate the style sheet to your web application to add the basic styles, colors, and font definitions.

 ```js
 import 'modeler-ui-components/dist/styles/modeler-ui.css';